improving-minnesota/react-workshop/labs/lab-06-custom-components.md

-# Lab Six - Adding Flux to the Application
+# Lab Six - Creating Custom Components

 ## Checkout the Lab Branch
 - In a terminal: